 My biggest issue is with the limitation on liability clause.

-If you’ve been following my blog, you’ll know that I am a big fan of limits on liability as they help manage risk on a project.
-However, they have to comply with the Unfair Contract Terms Act 1977, which means being reasonable.
+I am a big fan of limits on liability as they help manage risk on a project (and safeguard your business).
+They have to comply with the Unfair Contract Terms Act 1977, which means being reasonable.

 Clause 9.3 provides that, if there is a breach of contract, the Consultant has to compensate the Purchaser.
 Under common law, the compensation should put the Purchaser in the position it would have been in had the Services been properly performed.
 But the clause states that those damages: